SkywardApps/popcorn/docs/dotnet/DotNetTutorialAdvancedProjections.md

 });
 ```

-Spin up that same endpoint and witness the magestic transformation our data has undergone:
+Spin up that same endpoint and witness the transformation our data has undergone:

 ```javascript
 http://localhost:50353/api/example/employees?include=[FirstName,LastName,FullName,Birthday]